Home Compare CS.PA vs HIG

 Relative Position vs Comparable Companies

-On profitability, the edge still sits with The Hartford Insurance Group, Inc., even though both profiles look solid.
+On valuation, the edge still sits with The Hartford Insurance Group, Inc., even though both profiles look solid.

 CS.PA